Unreasonable behaviour policy

 - any form of discrimination

-- threat of physical violence
+- any threat of physical violence

 Unreasonable demands

-Examples of unreasonable demands include:
+Examples of unreasonable demands include insisting on:

 Excessive levels of contact